-Shoulder: Shoulder blade sloping, of moderate length.
+Shoulder: Sloping, of moderate length.

 The length and lay back of shoulder are very important for efficient movements.
-Shoulder blade should be of enough length to allow long steps of forequaters, i.e. for a reachy action trot.
+Shoulder blade should be of enough length to allow long steps of foreguaters, i.e. for a reachy action trot.
 Moreover, lay back of shoulder corresponds to the length of withers.